 Ingredients

-- 2 lb. beef tenderloin roast
+- 2 pounds beef tenderloin roast

 - 3 tablespoons olive oil

-- 2 teaspoons Diamond Crystal kosher salt - (not fine table salt)
+- 2 teaspoons Diamond Crystal kosher salt - or 1 teaspoon of any other salt, including Morton kosher salt

 - ½ teaspoon black pepper